 CAMPUS PHOTOGRAPHY GUIDELINES

-In general, permissions or releases are not required to take a photograph or videotape of individuals in public spaces because there is a minimal expectation of privacy in such spaces.
+In general, releases should be obtained or signage displayed when the decision is made to take a photograph or videotape identifiable individuals in public spaces even though there is a minimal expectation of privacy in such spaces.
 Examples of public spaces at UNCG are sporting events, Commencement, and non-sensitive invited events.
 The interior of a dorm room would generally not be considered a public space.

 Even in newsworthy photographs, care should be used in describing those depicted to avoid creating a misleading impression.
 For example, the caption of a photograph of a crowd at a demonstration should probably not describe those depicted as “participants” in the demonstration.

 The procedure for the UNCG Photo Release Process requires that most identifiable subjects in photos/videos used in UNCG publications, electronic, print or otherwise, sign a Photo Release Form giving the University permission to use their likeness.

 Per the procedure for UNCG Photo Release Process, the University department/unit that requests the photos/videos is responsible for obtaining signed Photo Release Forms from all subjects in the photo.
 Electronic or printed photo release forms are acceptable.
 The best approach will usually depend on circumstances, context, practicability, and risk.